felipejoglar/android-dev-challenge/articles/lesson-02-project-sunshine.md

 <img src="https://github.com/fjoglar/android-dev-challenge/blob/master/assets/images/android-software-stack.png" width="325" align="right" hspace="10">

-Many of us have always listen that Android is an Operating System (OS), but the reality is that Android is what is called a Software Stack.
+Many of us have always listened that Android is an Operating System (OS), but the reality is that Android is what is called a Software Stack.

 What does that mean?
 According to this [StackOverflow thread](https://stackoverflow.com/questions/10283725/what-is-difference-between-software-stack-and-os-why-android-is-not-an-os-but/10283825#10283825), the OS is the core kernel of the system and the Software Stack is the software sitting on top of the kernel which enhances and expands the functionality of the system.